dmurooka/dmurooka/README.md

 My expertise spans business management, software engineering, and data science/machine learning, with a strong focus on leveraging these skills to address various business challenges.

-Alongside my work, I am currently pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at University of Colorado Boulder to further enhance my skills and drive business growth.
+Alongside my work, I am pursuing a Master of Science in Computer Science and a Graduate Certificate in Data Science at University of Colorado Boulder.

 ## Skills